domingohui/100-days-of-code/log.md

 **Thoughts**: React's state and props make a lot of sense now.
 Also, apparently, the JSON data rendered and passed to HTML from Django is just injected into the script.
 It's kinda ugly tbh.

 **What's next**: Will find a better way to pass data from Django.
 Also need to start working on the CSS soon!!

+##Day 6: January 16, 2017

+**Today's Progress**: Picked up some CSS for the first time!

+**Thoughts**: TIL it's surprisingly easy to implement animations with CSS!
+It's a bit inconvenient to toggle CSS classes in React, unlike other libraries like jQuery.
+But it's still pretty interesting and efficient to render components with different properties that depend on each other!

+**What's next**: Need to keep working on displaying a card properly with nice CSS.